 If you need to enable child protection information sharing (CP-IS) in your environment, follow the steps below.
-For hosted customers, we will do this for you, please raise a new case online and reference the title of this article.
+For hosted customers, we will do this for you, Please raise a case and reference the title of this article.

 Enable CP-IS